hashicorp/terraform-website/content/source/docs/enterprise-legacy/faq/vagrant-cloud-migration.html.md

 ---
 layout: "enterprise"
-page_title: "Vagrant Cloud Migration - FAQ - Terraform Enterprise"
+page_title: "Vagrant Cloud Migration - FAQ - Terraform Enterprise (legacy)"
 sidebar_current: "docs-enterprise-faq-vagrant-cloud-migration"
 description: |-
   Vagrant-related functionality will be moved from Terraform Enterprise into its own product, Vagrant Cloud.
 This migration is currently planned for June 27th, 2017.